January 5, 2025

 Tied Half = The total scores for both teams are the same at halftime or at the end of the fourth quarter.

-Home/Away Fumble Takeaway = The team recovers a fumble by the other team, resulting in a turnover.
+Home/Away Fumble Takeaway = The designated team recovers a fumble by the other team, resulting in a takeaway by the designated team.

-Home/Away INT = The team's defense intercepts a pass thrown by the other team's offense, resulting in a turnover.
+Home/Away INT = The team's defense intercepts a pass thrown by the other team's offense, resulting in a takeaway by the designated team.

 Home/Away 5 pen = The team is assessed five penalties during the game.
 Penalties that are declined do not count.
 Each group of five penalties registers one point.